Buerkert/ValveInsight/README.md

 The algorithms are available in both Python and C, allowing flexible integration into various environments.

 ### Python
+The [python implementation](algorithms_python) is delivered as a standard python package with unit tests and a configuration file for [Visual Studio Code](https://code.visualstudio.com/).

+### C
+The [C implementation](algorithms_c) is delivered as a [PlatformIO](https://platformio.org) project with unit tests.

+### Jupyter
 Interactive [Jupyter Notebooks](https://jupyter.org) are provided for demonstration and visualization.
-View them in github or [VSCode](https://code.visualstudio.com/).
+View them in github or Visual Studio Code.
 If necessary, run them in a Jupyter environment.
 A Dockerfile is included to support environment setup if required.

 - **[Getting started notebook](01%20-%20Switching%20analysis%20-%20Getting%20started.ipynb):** A guided introduction to the core algorithms.

 - **[Advanced notebook](02%20-%20Switching%20analysis%20-%20Advanced.ipynb):** Explores more sophisticated use cases and edge-case handling.

-### C
-The C implementations are delivered as a [PlatformIO](https://platformio.org) project, complete with unit tests for verification and validation.

 ## Additional Resources